Leart Paqarada: 1. FC Köln

 On 23 January 2023, Paqarada signed a three-year precontract with Bundesliga club 1.
-FC Köln and this transfer would become legally effective in June 2023.
+FC Köln and this transfer would become legally effective in July 2023.

+1. FC Heidenheim

+On 28 August 2025, Paqarada moved to 1.
+FC Heidenheim on a two-season deal.

 International career

 Youth with Germany and Albania

 From 2009, until 2011, Paqarada represented Germany at youth international level, making 13 appearances for the U16 and U17 teams.
 In February 2013, he became part of Albania U21 side with which he made his debut in a 0–0 home draw against Macedonia U21 after being named in the starting line-up.

 Kosovo

 First period

 On 4 September 2014, Paqarada received a call-up from Kosovo for the friendly match against Oman, and made his debut after being named in the starting line-up.
 His last international match was on 24 March 2021 against Lithuania in Pristina.
 On 4 April 2021, Paqarada through an Instagram post announced his temporary international retirement due to the degradation, disrespect and ignorance that according to him was done by Kosovo's head coach Bernard Challandes and the possible return to the national team would occur if a new head coach is appointed.